Museum of Chincoteague Island, Chincoteague

 Learn about the fading lifestyle of the waterman in Saxis, a small fishing village far from the main roads at the edge of the Chesapeake Bay, at this tiny but fascinating museum.
 The challenges of protecting the Chesapeake Bay’s delicate ecosystems are a big part of the story.

 Eastern Shore Railway Museum, Parksley

 See the only original New York, Philadelphia and Norfolk station, built in 1885, that remains on its original site.
-The Eastern Shore Railway Museum’s collection of artifacts will fascinate railroad lovers.
+Get a rare glimpse inside vintage train cars.
+This is one of the only museums in the country that lets you set foot inside the cars.
+The Eastern Shore Railway Museum’s collection of artifacts is sure to fascinate railroad lovers.

 Ker Place, Onancock

 A stately historic Federal-style home dating to 1799, Ker Place preserves the world of colonial America.
 The house is a museum, a library and an archaeology lab.

 Eastern Shore Watermen’s Museum and Research Center, Onancock